Health factor and liquidation

 =2.6= 2.6

 This won't recover HF back to 1.
-It will require another liquidation to be run to repay USDC and liquidate XRP.
+It will require another liquidation to be run to repay Asset 2 and liquidate Asset 1.

 Last updated